carlosjgp/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/grpc.md

 Using Tyk with your gRPC client and server is very easy.
 Since gRPC uses HTTP/2, you need to enable it by setting `enable_http2=true` for `Downstream-Tyk` and `proxy_enable_http2=true` for `Tyk-Upstream` connections.
 You also need to set your `listen_path` in your API definitions.

 ### Mutual Authentication
 Tyk supports Mutual Authentication in gRPC.
-See https://tyk.io/docs/security/tls-and-ssl/mutual-tls/ to configure Mutual Authentication in Tyk.
+See [Mutual TLS](https://tyk.io/docs/security/tls-and-ssl/mutual-tls/) to configure Mutual Authentication in Tyk.
 Now, everything will be same as default Mutual Authentication.

 ### Basic Authentication
 Tyk supports Basic Authentication in gRPC.
-See https://tyk.io/docs/security/your-apis/basic-auth/ to configure Basic Authentication in Tyk.
+See [Basic Authentication](https://tyk.io/docs/security/your-apis/basic-auth/) to configure Basic Authentication in Tyk.

 After setting your Tyk configuration, all you need to do is to send credentials with the correct base64 format in an `Authorization` header from your gRPC client.

 `Basic base64Encode(username:password)`

 ### Token Based Authentication
 Tyk supports Token Based Authentication in gRPC.
-See https://tyk.io/docs/security/your-apis/bearer-tokens/ to configure Token Based Authentication in Tyk.
+See [Bearer Tokens](https://tyk.io/docs/security/your-apis/bearer-tokens/) to configure Token Based Authentication in Tyk.

 After setting your Tyk configuration, all you need to do is to send a token in an `Authorization` header from your gRPC client.